Karmukilkar/Karmukilkar/README.md

 **📊 Data Analyst & Visualization Enthusiast | Turning Raw Data into Actionable Insights**

 Welcome to my GitHub!
-I’m passionate about uncovering meaningful patterns from complex data and transforming them into clear, interactive dashboards and data-driven stories.
-My work bridges the gap between raw datasets and real-world decision-making, with projects ranging from financial transaction trends to unsupervised clustering on entertainment data.
+I’m passionate about uncovering meaningful patterns from complex data and transforming them into interactive dashboards and impactful data solutions.
+My work bridges the gap between raw datasets and real business value.

 ---